 And, to achieve great results and positive ROI, you should invest in yourself much more than anything else.

-The success of depends on contents, readers but more than that on the squad behind it.
+The success depends on the content and readers but more than that on the squad behind it.

-So, you need to know everything right from how to pick a niche, how to create contents, SEO, and promotion as well as monetization strategies.
+So, you need to know everything right from how to pick a niche, how to create content, SEO, and promotion as well as monetization strategies.

-However, a newbie blogger may not be that expert to handle all of these tasks, and he/she need the guidance of an experienced pro blogger who has already achieved some great results.
+However, a newbie blogger may not be an expert to handle all of these tasks, and he/she needs the guidance of an experienced pro blogger who has already achieved some great results.

 If you think that investing in self-improvement is a waste of time and money, then most probably you are pushing success miles away from yourself.

 I was making the same mistake, but when I realized it, I started learning new things, connecting with influencers, and giving time to update my blogging skills.
 Still, I’m doing that regularly because learning is a never-ending process.